mcmarians/sound-classifier/README.md

 ## Results

-I tried different models for the classification and we obtain accuracy value taking the most common label of sequences for each songs.
-The final result we obtained is an accuracy of 94 % using random forest algorithm.
+I tried different models for the classification and I obtained accuracy value taking the most common label of sequences for each songs.
+The final result I obtained is an accuracy of 94 % using random forest algorithm.

 The project is developed in R.